SwissDataScienceCenter/renku/docs/admin/index.rst

 Updating RenkuLab
 ------------------

-To update Renku to a newer version please check the **Upgrading from 0.x.x** section of the `release notes <https://github.com/SwissDataScienceCenter/renku/releases>`_ in case the renku-values.yaml file needs to be modified.
+To update RenkuLab to a newer version please check the **Upgrading from 0.x.x** section of the `release notes <https://github.com/SwissDataScienceCenter/renku/releases>`_ in case the renku-values.yaml file needs to be modified.
 Following, you can upgrade Renku via Helm.

 .. code-block:: console